zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/response-file/response-file.md

-# Configure the Response File
+# Configure the response file

 ## Introduction
 In this lab you will learn about ZDM's response file and its parameters.
 You will also learn howto create and pre-fill a response file for your migration.